Graduate and Postdoc Trainees

 Katie Talbott

 A host population can show wide variation in individual-level physiological responses to common parasites.
 However, the association between this variation and reproductive function remains little explored.
-To this end, Katie’s research focuses on the impact of parasitism on host reproductive behavior and physiology, using the dark eyed junco (Junco hyemalis) and the causative agent of avian malaria (Plasmodium) as a model host-parasite system.
+To this end, Katie’s research focused on the impact of parasitism on host reproductive behavior and physiology, using the dark eyed junco (Junco hyemalis) and the causative agent of avian malaria (Plasmodium) as a model host-parasite system.

 Sarah Wolf